December 8, 1980: A Day We Can Never Forget

 We lost him at 40.
 He was an artist, a cultural icon, a man of peace who gave so much of himself, who defined us and gave us direction.
 We will miss him until we too have our day.

 John Lennon really didn’t spend a lot of time in our midst.
-From the Beatles’ start in 1962 until his passing on December 8, 1980, was only 18 years.
+From the Beatles’ start in 1962 until his death on December 8, 1980, was only 18 years.
 Only eight of those years were with the Beatles.
 Think about that—many artists today release one or two albums in an eight-year span; the Beatles went from “She Loves You” to Sgt.
 Pepper to Abbey Road in that time.
 And then, other than a break in the midst of the ’70s when he largely stayed out of music and rediscovered himself, Lennon crafted some of his most stunning work: “Imagine,” “Whatever Gets You Through the Night,” “Mind Games,” “#9 Dream” and, finally, upon his return, Double Fantasy, split between himself and Yoko.
 Some of the tunes on that recording, released just shortly before his death, were among Lennon’s finest: “(Just Like) Starting Over,” “Watching the Wheels,” “Woman,” “Beautiful Boy (Darling Boy).”

 We’ll never know what John Lennon would have created had he lived, of course.
 Would he have continued to create new music, toured the world, found new collaborators, perhaps re-teamed with some old ones?
 Or would he have settled back into the domestic life he’d enjoyed so much with his wife, deciding he’d had enough of the music world?